suiteplus/nscabinet/README.md

 The following priority is taken for each parameter (using `_.extend`)

- 1. Direct code input (options argument)
+ 1. Options argument `nscabinet(options)`

- 2. `./nsconfig.json`, then `../nsconfig.json`, up to 3 levels.
+ 2. `./nsconfig.json`, then `../nsconfig.json`, up to 5 levels.

  2. `~/.ns/nsconfig.json`

  3. Environment variables

+For instance, let's say you call `nscabinet({ account : '1234' })`.
+Even if no e-mail is supplied, we also look up in the sources listed above for it.
+You may set a `nsconfig.json` for the project without the password, setting the latter machine-wise using an environment variable.

+For more info see [nsconfig](https://github.com/suiteplus/nsconfig).

 ## nscabinet.upload